Important Information for New HSA Participants

 All financial institutions are required by federal law to obtain, verify and record information that identifies each person who opens a Health Savings Account.
-This information will be verified when you go online to create/activate your account with the benefit administrator.
+This information will be verified when you go online to create/activate your account with the health savings account vendor (Optum).

-When you go online to create your account, the benefit administrator may ask for your name, street address, date of birth, social security number, and other information that will allow them to identify you.
+When you go online to create your account, the health savings account vendor may ask for your name, street address, date of birth, social security number, and other information that will allow them to identify you.
 In some cases, (e.g. if you moved recently and your new address is not on file with the appropriate government agency), you may be asked to provide proof of your identity by providing a copy of your utility bill verifying your address or a copy of your Social Security card if the number does not match the verifying source’s records.

 A Health Savings Account (HSA) is a funding program that allows you to put money aside for eligible medical care expenses tax-free.
 Unlike the flexible spending account, a HSA allows you to “roll-over” unused dollars into the next year.
 There is no “use it or lose it” provision.
 Furthermore, your funds can be invested and grow much like the funds in a retirement account.
 Earnings are tax-free.